NicolasBonet/ETLMetrics/README.md

 Below there is an extended explanation about some of those folders.

-## /src/badSmellsIdentifier
+## /src/identifier

-In BadSmellsIdentifier there are five files which are being used:
+In identifier there are two files which are being used:

 * HaetaeCaller.java: This file finds all the ETL files placed inside the folder with all the transformations (the dataset) and runs HAETAE on each one to generate the ETL model at the output directory.
-* ProjectsAnalyzer.java: It involves various methods used to generate the reports on both Excel and HTML.
+* BadSmellsFinder.java: It involves various methods used to generate the reports on both Excel and HTML.

 ## /src/generators